daniel-ifenna/E-Commerce-Insight/README.md

 - What percentage of orders were completed, canceled, and returned?
 - Is there a correlation between region and order status?

 The following report presents the findings to these questions based on the data analysis conducted.
-For further reference, the raw data is provided in the accompanying Excel file.[Download Here](https://1drv.ms/x/c/fc11b36f16d1a624/Eco90l1gX41Dr2Rb5xDtz9QB5zamhuFdE8iGs-1fd94k2g?e=EOkf4d)
+For further reference, the raw data is provided in the accompanying Excel file.
+[Download Here](https://1drv.ms/x/c/fc11b36f16d1a624/Eco90l1gX41Dr2Rb5xDtz9QB5zamhuFdE8iGs-1fd94k2g?e=EOkf4d)
 ## Explanation of Variables
 - Order.ID: Unique identifier for each order.
 - Customer.ID: Unique identifier for each customer.